 Strategy: Provide assistance to local governments in order to secure funding for the creation and/or revision of public policy documents, including grant writing as appropriate.

 ACCOMPLISHMENTS ACHIEVED: Beartooth ED staff participated in meetings with the Laurel Urban Renewal Area, (LURA), and Town of Joliet CIP.
-Currently assisting Carbon County with detention center planning.
+Beartooth staff is currently assisting Carbon County with detention center planning.

 QUALIFY DELIVERABLES: ED staff attended two meetings to assist in the urban renewal planning in Laurel.
 Beartooth staff assisted engineering firm in Joliet with Capital Improvement Plan.
 Staff attended seventeen meetings and helped facilitate detention center planning committee meetings.